maqqju/chrome-whos-talking/README.md

 * When finished, click the extension icon again to download the logs
 * Logs will be downloaded as a CSV file

+### Known issues
+This project is in its infancy, so there will surely be a lot of problems.
+The following are some known challenges:
+* The extension icon needs replacement
+* When multiple people talk at the same time some information might be lost

 ## Do you want to Contribute?
 As always, be my guest.